-With the onset of winter, you’re probably thinking about keeping warm.
-But that ice or snow buildup on your roof means more than a visit from Old Man Winter – it could spell roofing problems later on.
+Winter is soon to come, and with the cold comes the immediate thought of keeping warm.
+However, the ice or snow buildup on your roof means more than a visit from Old Man Winter.
+It can be a warning of roofing problems later on.

-The first sign of ice damming is snow and ice build-up on your roof.
-Since inadequate ventilation traps cold air in the lower portions of that upper roof space, your roof stays colder near the edges.
-As a result, you’ll begin to see ice accumulate near the gutters.
+Knowledge is power.
+Knowing the signs of ice damming is the first step in preventing it.
+Since inadequate ventilation can trap cold air in the lower portions of upper roof space, the roof stays colder near the edges.
+With this occurring, you will begin to see ice accumulate near the gutters.

-First, you’ll want to recognize the normal pattern of ice on your roof.
-Ice and snow will typically cover – and melt – evenly.
-If you see a pattern of melted ice or snow at the peak of your roof, with accumulated ice toward the gutters and eaves, then that could be a result of ice damming.
+First, you will want to recognize the typical pattern of ice on your roof.
+Ice and snow usually cover and melts evenly.
+When you see a pattern of melted ice or snow at the peak of your roof and accumulated ice toward the gutters and eaves, that can be a result of ice damming.

 Other signs of trouble can be seeing icicles on your eaves and having your gutters clogged with ice.
 Once the ice begins to thaw, you will slowly see the drips of water coming from above.